Early flying machines: Legends

 Some ancient mythologies feature legends of men using flying devices.
 One of the earliest known is the Greek legend of Daedalus; in Ovid's version, Daedalus fastens feathers together with thread and wax to mimic the wings of a bird.
 (Note: In The Outline of History, H. G. Wells says that "It is quite possible that Icarus was the first glider".)
-Other ancient legends include the Indian Vimana flying palace or chariot, the biblical Ezekiel's Chariot, the Irish roth rámach built by blind druid Mug Ruith and Simon Magus, various stories about magic carpets, and the mythical British King Bladud, who conjured up flying wings.
+Other ancient legends include the Hindu Mythology's Vimana flying palace or chariot from the Puranas, the biblical Ezekiel's Chariot, the Irish roth rámach built by blind druid Mug Ruith and Simon Magus, various stories about magic carpets, and the mythical British King Bladud, who conjured up flying wings.
 The Flying Throne of Kay Kāvus was a legendary eagle-propelled craft built by the mythical Shah of Persia, Kay Kāvus, used for flying him all the way to China.